Natecaud/Hardware-Monitor/README.md

 # Hardware-Monitor
-A hardware monitoring tool using python.
+A simple hardware monitoring tool using python.
+Currently only displays usage percentages of the CPU, RAM, and GPU

+# How to Run
+Install and run the hardwaremonitor.exe file.